Problem: iCloud Messages Not Syncing

 ● The backup can be restored to any iDevice and will not erase any existing data on device.

-That’s all for how to fix iCloud messages not syncing/downloading on iPhone/iPad/Mac.
+That’s all about how to fix iCloud messages not syncing/downloading on iPhone/iPad/Mac.
 If you still having trouble syncing messages, you can let FoneTool help you.
-It can help you transfer messages as well as contacts, photos, songs, videos.
-Go for it now to discover more >
+It can help you transfer messages as well as contacts, photos, songs, and videos.
+Download FoneTool and discover more!

 FoneTool Runs Perfectly on